 We also provide a bursary to all of our pupils of £200 to contribute towards the cost of their gown.
 This is a legacy from Jean Southworth QC, a former member of chambers and one of the first female silks.

 We are also able to offer some funding to be drawn down during the BPTC year on a case-by-case basis by contacting the Head of Pupillage who will treat any such enquiries confidentially.

 The Application Process

-We typically receive around 200 applications for pupillage.
+We typically receive over 200 applications for pupillage.

 All applications are independently redacted by a member of staff to remove the applicants’ name and address.
 Redacted applications are then reviewed by members of chambers using a standardised marking scheme which provides a final numerical score.

 Each application is marked by two separate members of chambers.
 The average of both marks provides each applicant's final numerical score, and those with the top marks will be offered first round interviews.

 Members of chambers involved in marking pupillage applications or interviewing candidates have been trained in fair recruitment.